 - NOTE: The Ubuntu device must have a factory-installed Ubuntu operating system.
-If you have custom installed the Ubuntu operating system, you cannot convert it to ThinOS. - Wyse Management Suite version 4.0 or later versions must be used to convert to ThinOS. - Ensure that you have connected the device to the external power source using the power adapter. - Ensure you have enough ThinOS Activation devices licenses on Wyse Management Suite. - Create a group in Wyse Management Suite with a group token. - The ThinOS Activation devices license number of Wyse Management Suite must be larger than the Ubuntu device number.
+If you have custom installed the Ubuntu operating system, you cannot convert it to ThinOS 2205 or later versions. - NOTE: There are some languages that do not support the conversion from Ubuntu to ThinOS 2205.
+Dell Technologies recommends you to set Ubuntu to the English language for the conversion process. - Wyse Management Suite version 3.7 or later versions must be used to convert to ThinOS 2205 or later versions. - Ensure that you have connected the device to the external power source using the power adapter.

+- Ensure you have enough ThinOS Activation devices licenses on Wyse Management Suite 3.7 or later versions. - Create a group in Wyse Management Suite with a group token. - The ThinOS Activation devices license number of Wyse Management Suite must be larger than the Ubuntu device number.
 If it is not, you cannot create the Advanced Policy for conversion. - The Ubuntu devices must be registered to Wyse Management Suite as generic clients.
 For details on how to register generic clients to Wyse Management Suite, see the latest Dell ThinOS Migration Guide at www.dell.com/support. - Ensure you have downloaded the Ubuntu to ThinOS conversion image. - Extract the Ubuntu to ThinOS conversion image to get the Conversion Installer file DTOS_Ubuntu_Installer_x.x-dtosx-amd64_signed.tar.gz and ThinOS image ThinOS_YYMM_9.x.pkg. - i NOTE: The ThinOS image ThinOS_YYMM_9.x.pkg can be used for downgrading in the future.

 - 1. Go to Apps & Data > App Inventory > Generic Client, and click Add Package file. - 2.
 Upload the Conversion Installer file DTOS_Ubuntu_Installer_x.x-dtosx-amd64_signed.tar.gz - 3.
 Go to Apps & Data > OS Image Repository > ThinOS 9.x, and click Add Firmware file. - 4.
 Upload the ThinOS image ThinOS_YYMM_9.x.pkg. - 5.
-Go to Apps & Data > App Policies > Generic Client, and click Add Advanced Policy. - 6.
-Enter the policy name, select the group in which the Ubuntu device has been registered, and select Generic Client as OS type. - 7.
+Go to Apps & Data > App Policies > Generic Client, and click Add Advanced Policy. - Enter the policy name, select the group in which the Ubuntu device has been registered, and select Generic Client as OS type. - 7.
 Click Add app, and select the Conversion Installer file that was uploaded before from the drop-down menu. - 8.
 Click Add app again, and select the ThinOS image file that was uploaded before from the drop-down menu. - 9.
 Select all the platforms that you want to convert in the Platform Filter drop-down menu. - 10.
-Click Save. - NOTE: Ensure that the Apply Policy Automatically option is set to Do not apply automatically. - 11.
+Click Save. - i NOTE: Ensure that the Apply Policy Automatically option is set to Do not apply automatically. - 11.
 In the dialog window, click Yes to schedule a job. - 12.
 Select Immediately in the Run drop-down menu on the App Policy Job window, and click Preview. - 13.
 Click Schedule.